ScoutHub/FactoryAPI/README.md

-# Insurance API - Client & Contract Management
+# Factory API - Client & Contract Management

 A RESTful API built with Java Spring Boot for managing insurance clients and their contracts.